yairm210/Unciv/Uniques.md

 "Science gained from research agreements [amount]%"

-"Cost of purchasing items in cities reduced by [amount]%" - 'Purchasing' refers to the gold cost of buying buildings or units, not the amount of production needed to construct.
+"[Stat] cost of purchasing items in cities [amount]%" - 'Purchasing' refers to the gold cost of buying buildings or units, not the amount of production needed to construct.

 "Maintenance on roads & railroads reduced by [amount]%"